 Gólya Cooperative Bar and Community House

 Gólya („Stork” in Hungarian) is a co-operative bar and community house in the 8th district of Budapest, Hungary.
 It has a large inner space with a garden, a separate office space, houses a daycare establishment, a music rehearsal studio, an attic and a basement, currently used for storage.
-The bar and kitchen provide a wide selection of drinks and meals, including daily lunch menus every weekday.
 There are live music events every week, with other programs such as film clubs, presentations, lectures, discussions, board game playing and other activities.
 Gólya hosts both public and closed events of groups or organizations, such as birthdays, proms, conferences, fundraisings, trainings, and meetings of all sorts, including political events.
 We work and strategize together with a number of allied groups who use our spaces.

 The road so far.